devinkr/js-dom/readme.md

 ## Framing (10 minutes / 0:10)

 In the Objects & Context lesson, you learned about objects as data structures and how we can use them to store data and methods.
-Today, we will learn about how Javascript uses objects to represent what you see in the browser.
+Today, we will learn about how JavaScript uses objects to represent what you see in the browser.

 The [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) is a programming interface for HTML.
 When you load HTML into the browser, it gets converted into an object-based DOM structure.
 The [visual representation](https://css-tricks.com/dom/) of this is what you see when you open up Developer Tools in the browser.